 How people’s behavior after 2019 affects your website

-COVID-19 affected everyone’s life and it undoubtedly reflected in business.
-Each of us was forced to adapt to new conditions and the transformation is far from the end yet.
-Since we all are the citizens of a global network called Internet all behavioral changes of unknown people affect all of us in just some time.
-And if these changes are positive and interesting we accept them.
+COVID-19 affected everyone’s life, and it undoubtedly reflected in business.
+Each of us was forced to adapt to new conditions, and the transformation is far from the end yet.
+Since we are all citizens of a global network called the Internet, all behavioral changes of unknown people affect all of us in just some time.
+And if these changes are positive and interesting, we accept them.
 Then they become a trigger and a trend in our behavior.

 What reasons led to the new trends in 2022:

-- People leave home less and see offline advertising less;
+- People leave homeless and see offline advertising less;

 - Many people moved online;

-- Even more people learned how to buy and pay online;
+- Even more, people learned how to buy and pay online;

 - People use social networks much more often;

-- They watch online video more often;
+- They watch online videos more often;

 - People got used to goods and services delivery;